 Listen to yourself: easily said but hard to do.
-Listen to everything you’ve said over the course of looking at, smelling and tasting wine then use the ENTIRE grid to make your conclusion.
-Above all, avoid making your conclusion on a single thing you’ve seen, smelled or tasted.
-For me personally the non-fruit and the structure of the wine have to match up for me to be convinced of a grape or wine.
+Listen to everything you’ve said over the course of looking at, smelling, and tasting wine; then use the ENTIRE grid to make your conclusion.
+Above all, avoid making your conclusion on a single thing you’ve seen, smelled. or tasted.
+Personally, the non-fruit and the structure of the wine have to match up for me to be convinced of a grape variety or wine.

-Vintages: this is all about theory and knowing vintages and vintage quality for major producing regions over the last decade.
-Beyond that connect the color to the condition of fruit to the structure of the wine (especially the acidity and alcohol) to come up with what makes the best sense for age and vintage.
-Easier to do with new world style wines than old world wines that can show a greater degree of vintage variation.
-Watch out for southern hemisphere wines!
+Vintages: this is all about theory and knowing vintages and vintage quality for major producing regions.
+Beyond that, connect the color to the condition of fruit and structure of the wine (especially the acidity and alcohol) to come up with what makes the best sense for age and vintage.
+Watch out for Southern Hemisphere wines!

-Dealing with the voice: for many students there’s an internal voice as in a part of them that desperately wants to get the wine right.
-At some point in tasting the wine (usually early on) the voice may whisper, bark or scream the name of a grape or wine.
-At that point it’s best to thank the voice and park the information somewhere in your internal field.
+Dealing with the nagging internal voice: for many students, there’s an internal voice as in a part of them that desperately wants to get the wine right.
+At some point in tasting the wine (usually early on), the voice may whisper, bark, or scream the name of a grape or wine.
+At that point, it’s best to thank the voice and park the information somewhere in your internal field.
 Then promise that part of you that you’ll taste through the wine and get back to that piece of information when you start making the conclusion.
 Remember that the voice is only trying to help you succeed.
 Don’t abuse it or tell it to shut up—it will only get louder.
-And remember, only one voice in your head at a time or it will get confusing if not noisy.
+And remember, only one voice in your head at a time or it will get confusing, if not loud.

 Mental rehearsal: my best advice on conclusions is to practice making them without wine in hand.
 Use the best possible examples of each grape and wine you’ve ever tasted as models.
-For me thinking in the form of making a conclusion has a direction and a feeling.
+For me, thinking about making a conclusion has a direction and a feeling.
 Note what it feels like when you make a right conclusion versus a wrong one.
 How does it feel?
-If you keep mistaking one grape for another mentally practice making the right conclusion with the sensory information over and over.
+If you keep mistaking one grape for another mentally, practice making the right conclusion with the same sensory information over and over.
 There’s definitely a direction and feeling to making decisions.

-Tasting vertically: don’t go into a practice tasting or especially an exam looking for certain grapes, certain wines or a specific number of wines from a given country within the flight.
+Tasting vertically: don’t go into an exam looking for certain grapes, certain wines, or a specific number of wines from a given country within the flight.
 It may sound clever but can only lead to disaster.
 Taste what’s in the glass!
 Taste each wine as a unique entity unto itself.
 Do the best job you can with it and then move on.

 Clearing the mechanism: again, taste each wine individually, vertically.
 Regardless of how you think or feel about the conclusion of the wine you’ve just tasted, once you finish with it clear your head, reset, and move on to the next wine.
 Use the entire grid the same way every time with each wine.
 You’ll be glad you did.